 Slow Cooker Beef Brisket is tender, juicy, and infused with tons of flavor and topped off with a homemade BBQ sauce!
-This is a meal straight from the angels themselves.
 Quick and easy to prepare, put it in your slow cooker and finished off in the oven or on the grill to caramelize.
-Succulent and a little bit sticky, this is what BBQ is all about ya’ll!
+Succulent and a little bit sticky, this is what BBQ is all about!

 I know most people think about BBQ as a summer meal, but thanks to the slow cooker this is one you can enjoy all year long.
 The other day I just got a hankering for BBQ and I knew it wasn't a day the hubby could spend putting and nursing this in the smoker.